 The explosion in technology around us has brought other options.
 As a professional, I am naturally curious of their effectiveness.
 So I will be trying out a few of the new apps being launched aiming mental health.

-Today I start with the Mindset app, only available for iOS.
+Today I start with the Mindset app, only available for iOS at the time of this review.

 As I launch the app, I am given the option to create a profile or proceed without one.
 That’s a really nice touch, since you may not be immediately confident to share your mental state with a complete stranger!